imanghafoori1/laravel-microscope/README.md

 - php artisan check:view
 - php artisan check:route   `(checks controller class and method also the blade files path to be correct)`
 - php artisan check:psr4    `(Auto-corrects namespaces)`
-- php artisan check:import  `(checks all the imports at the top of the files use statements) and event non-imported inline class usages within blade files and classes!!`
+- php artisan check:import  `(checks all the imports at the top and even non-imported inline class usages within .blade.php files, classes to be valid !)`
 - php artisan check:all

 ## What the Commands do?